Technologicat/unpythonic/doc/features.md

 However, Python can easily retrieve a singleton instance with syntax that looks like regular object construction, by customizing [`__new__`](https://docs.python.org/3/reference/datamodel.html#object.__new__).
 Hence no static accessor method is needed.
 This in turn raises the question, what should we do with constructor arguments, as we surely would like to (in general) to allow those, and they can obviously differ between call sites.
 Since there is only one object instance to load state into, we could either silently update the state, or silently ignore the new proposed arguments.
 Good luck tracking down bugs either way.
 But upon closer inspection, that question depends on an unfounded assumption.
 What we should be asking instead is, *what should happen* if the constructor of a singleton is called again, while an instance already exists?

 We believe in the principles of [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and [fail-fast](https://en.wikipedia.org/wiki/Fail-fast).
 The textbook singleton pattern conflates two concerns, possibly due to language limitations: the *management of object instances*, and the *enforcement of the at-most-one-instance-only guarantee*.
 If we wish to uncouple these responsibilities, then the obvious pythonic answer is that attempting to construct the singleton again while it already exists **should be considered a run-time error**.
 Since a singleton **type** does not support that operation, this situation should raise a `TypeError`.
-This makes the error explicit as early as possible, thus adhering to the fail-fast principle, hence making it difficult for bugs to hide (constructor arguments will either take effect, or the constructor call will explicitly fail).
+This makes the error explicit as early as possible, thus adhering to the fail-fast principle, hence making it difficult for bugs to hide.
+Constructor arguments will either take effect, or the constructor call will explicitly fail.

 Another question arises due to Python having builtin support for object persistence, namely `pickle`.
 What *should* happen when a singleton is unpickled, while an instance of that singleton already exists?
 Arguably, by default, it should load the state from the pickle file into the existing instance, overwriting its current state.

-(Scenario: during second and later runs, a program first initializes, which causes the singleton instance to be created, just like during the first run of that program.
+This design is based on considering the following scenario.
+During second and later runs, a program first initializes, which causes the singleton instance to be created, just like during the first run of that program.
 Then the program loads state from a pickle file, containing (among other data) the state the singleton instance was in when the program previously shut down.
 In this scenario, considering the singleton, the data in the file is more relevant than the defaults the program initialization feeds in.
-Hence the default should be to replace the state of the existing singleton instance with the data from the pickle file.)
+Hence the default should be to replace the state of the existing singleton instance with the data from the pickle file.

 Our `Singleton` abstraction is the result of these pythonifications applied to the classic pattern.
 For more documentation and examples, see the unit tests in [`unpythonic/tests/test_singleton.py`](../unpythonic/tests/test_singleton.py).